PaloAltoNetworks/rbac-police/docs/policies.md

 - A policy must start with `package policy`.
 - A policy can import a number of built-in utility functions from [builtins.rego](../lib/utils/builtins.rego) via `import data.police_builtins`.
 - The `describe` rule defines the description and severity of the policy.
-- The `targets` set configures which identities the policy evaluates.
+- The `targets` set configures which identities the policy evaluates and produces violations for.
-- The `evaluateRoles` function receives the `roles` of a serviceAccount, node, user, or group and based on them determines whether it violates the policy.
+- The `evaluateRoles` function receives the `roles` of a serviceAccount, node, user, or group, and based on them determines whether it violates the policy.
 - Policies can define an `evalute_combined` rule to produce combined violations.
 See [approve_csrs](../lib/approve_csrs.rego) for an example.

 The above options are implemented by a Rego [wrapper](../lib/utils/wrapper.rego).
-If more control over execution is needed, a policy can be written to run independently, without the wrapper.
+If full control over the execution is needed, a policy can be written to run independently, without the wrapper.
 See the [providerIAM](../lib/providerIAM.rego) policy for an example.

 ## Policy Library
 ### [approve_csrs](../lib/approve_csrs.rego)